InformaticsMatters/squonk2-data-manager-ui/README.md

 ## Devcontainers

 Due to the use of [MDX](https://mdxjs.com/) and the node-dependent release mechanism, you will need a full development environment to verify changes by using the development server and to run tests.
 To aids in this, we provide a [devcontainer config file](.devcontainer/devcontainer.json) that sets up the needed Node dependencies and allows you to run the tests and dev server.
 You may open this dev container in browser or inside a supported editor of your choice given you can run the container on your system.
+It's recommended you use the `+ New with options` option (from the … menu) when starting your codespace so that you can enter the required secrets to get the app running against APIs.

 ---